etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 Step 2: Create the table in the database.
 Step 3: Add the specific columns for the table.
 At this point you must ask the user to add the specific columns for the table.
 Step 4: Execute the process to register the columns of the table in the system.
 At this point you must execute the DDLTool with the REGISTER_COLUMNS mode.
-Step 5: Execute the Syncronize Terminology process to save the labels and names for the columns.
+Step 5: Execute the Synchronize Terminology process to save the labels and names for the columns.
 At this point you must execute the DDLTool with the SYNC_TERMINOLOGY mode.
 Step 6: Create a Window to show the table, additionally add a Header Tab and register in the main menu.
 Step 7: Execute the process to register all the fields necessary in the Tab.
 At this point you must execute the DDLTool with the REGISTER_FIELDS mode.
 Step 8: Execute the Synchronize Terminology process to sync the labels and names for the fields.
 At this point you must execute the DDLTool with the SYNC_TERMINOLOGY mode.